AakritiKinra/Handwritten-text-recognition/README.md

 # Handwritten-text-recognition
-Handwritten text recognition system implemented with TensorFlow and trained on the the MNIST database of handwritten digits.
 This Neural Network model will recognise a single number contained in the image.
-We will be using Python3, numpy, TensorFlow 2.3 and OpenCV.
+The system is trained on the the MNIST database of handwritten digits.

+Accuracy:97.77%

+Tools:
+Python 3
+NumPy
+Matplotlib
+Keras and Tensorflow
+OpenCV